rendao1010/BT4012-Group-15/README.md

   - All models are trained with the same dataset

 Ultimately, we determine that both models can be used in a credit card company's business workflow in order to better flag up fraudulent transactions.

+## Files Included:
+- EDA and Summary.ipynb: Contains EDA and summary on best models selected.
+- models
+  - Contains model tuning and explainability for the models trained.
+  - All models are trained on the same dataset.